 Market Cap and Your Investment Strategy

-To reduce the risk, it’s generally smart to diversify your portfolio by investing in a variety of market caps.
-This way you’ll be protected if one category suffers from market conditions or economic developments.
+To reduce the risk, it’s generally smart to diversify your portfolio by investing in a variety of stocks with different market caps.
+True diversification is more than just selecting a bunch of stocks with different market caps.
+You could also diversify by country (emerging markets and developed markets) or invest in other asset types like bonds as well as stocks.
+This way if one category suffers from market conditions or economic developments it won't drag down your entire portfolio.

 Now that you understand market capitalization, use the knowledge to take the next step and start investing.
 With the help of Wealthsimple, you’ll gain a personalized investment portfolio, low fees, and friendly financial guidance.
 Sign up now to start investing in minutes.